onestardao/WFGY/Polaris/experiments/README.md

 If we only selected a few questions the model happened to answer well, the page could look impressive, but the result would have little research value.

-The Polaris experiments use family-based design.
+The Polaris Protocol experiments use family-based design.

 This means: